"If your college kid makes a mistake this is the attorney you need" by Anonymous (AVVO Review), Parent of Past Client

 Finding A Refusal to Submit to Lawyer in Tallahassee

 After the arresting officer alleges you refused to submit to a chemical test of your breath, urine or blood, seek the services of an experienced and knowledgeable Tallahassee lawyer for DUI to fight your case in Leon County the surrounding areas.
 Your rights are important, and the team of attorneys at Pumphrey Law will fight to protect them.
-Call (850) 681-7777 for a consultation.
+Call (850) 681-7777 for a free legal consultation.